radusalagean/jService/README.md

 - Update the Ruby version used in `Dockerfile` to match the one we migrated to earlier (for production image)
 - Commit & Push
 - Deploy to staging server and test, then to prod server
+  - Build with `docker compose --env-file ./env/jservice.env --env-file ./env/db.env build --no-cache`
+  - Ansible playbook task of the server should already call the above command through the `community.docker.docker_compose_v2` module, so it shouldn't be run manually